-Basic Mechatronics Technician (BM51) Technical Certificate of Credit
+Basic Mechatronics Technician, TCC (BM51) Technical Certificate of Credit

 The Basic Mechatronics Technician certificate program is designed to provide students with entry level understanding and skills to perform duties on Mechatronic equipment.
 The skills include an introduction to DC and AC Circuits, Pneumatic Systems, Industrial Controls and PLCs.
 Students will receive both lecture/instructor led curriculum along with practical hands-on sessions.
 Students will obtain knowledge which will provide an understanding of the basic technologies used in industry to achieve automated processes. *This program is generally reserved for local area high schools only.

 - Submit a completed application and application fee

 - Be at least 16 years of age

 - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores or GED score of 145 or higher or have one of the following: an associate degree or higher or have a HOPE GPA of 2.6 after the completion of 10th grade.
 Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.

 This program is a HOPE Career Grant eligible program for students who are HOPE Grant eligible.
 The Career Grant award is a fixed amount per semester based on the number of credit hours taken.
 Maximum award per term is $500.